hightechgrace/broadcasting/README.md

 Not sure if anyone else will find this stuff useful, it's here mostly as a backup / archive for my own use.
 The repository is organized by physical machine:

 * `colorburst` is the main broadcast and sound machine
 	* Local storage for recording only, shared with smb
+	* Quad Intel i7, NVidia, Windows 10
 	* Video
-		* Black Magic Decklink 4x SDI card
+		* Black Magic Decklink 4x SDI card (Microscope, DSLR viewfinder, Cat camera, Oscilloscope)
-		* Quad Intel i7, NVidia, Windows 10
+		* Magewell USB 3.0 HDMI capture dongle (to 4x1 switcher for demos)
+		* AVermedia USB analog video capture dongle (analog wireless rx)
+		* Logitech C920 webcam (desk cam)
 		* Runs obs-studio and airserver
 		* Encodes 12000kbit h.264 in hardware, streams to `spacer`
 	* Audio